We offer a broad range of court-related evaluations. Inquiries about forensic cases should be directed to: email@example.com.

 During the course of an abuse/neglect court case other questions often arise including if siblings should be separated and if post-termination visitation is in the best interest of a child.
 Our evaluations can address these issues and provide specific recommendations based upon the best interests of the child.

 We also provide evaluations for children who are sexually acting out.
-Oftentimes there are concerns or questions about safety, placement, and/or treatment.
+Oftentimes there are concerns or questions about safety, placement, garden nursery and/or treatment.
 Our evaluations can look at factors related to sexually reactive vs sexually offending behaviors and provide specific recommendations about placement and/or treatment that may be needed to address these issues and reduce sexualized behaviors that could place others at risk. ** It should be noted that this type of evaluation is unrelated to sexual offender risk assessment evaluations.

 Competency to Testify